 Although there are various protective methods in place, the reef has been affected by mass-bleaching incidents.
 Although the reason may be a combination of human activity and natural disaster, the chances of recovery are slim due to vulnerability to disease.

 Your Role as a Conservation Volunteer in Belize

-As a Conservation volunteer you will work closely with a well-established NGO and help gather necessary data of the Belize Barrier Reef through regular assessment.
+As a Conservation volunteer you will help gather necessary data of the Belize Barrier Reef through regular assessment.
 Data collection entry and analysis will focus on: